catorsu/SmartInfo/docs/backend/CODE_ COMMENT_Guide.md

     *   Performance optimizations that might look counter-intuitive.
     *   `# TODO(username or issue_tracker_link): Explanation of what needs to be done.`
     *   `# FIXME(username or issue_tracker_link): Explanation of the bug and potential fix.`
-    *   `# AI_ASSUMPTION: Comment if the code relies on an assumption not easily verifiable by static analysis (e.g., "Assumes input list is always sorted by caller").`
-    *   `# AI_WARNING: Highlight potential pitfalls for AI refactoring (e.g., "Modifying this loop order will break the stateful calculation").`

 ## 8. Maintenance